BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 #- Visitors
 ---

 I study resource management policy in societies around the world, with a focus on the politics of conservation and development projects.
-I'm especially interested in how social diversity and participatory policymaking influence (or are influenced by) these initiatives.
+I'm especially interested in the social diversity and participatory policymaking play in these initiatives.
 I conduct research using a flexible mix of game theory, observational data analysis, and experimental work.
-Methodologically, I am particularly interested in geospatial data collection, causal inference, and recent efforts to improve how applied researchers make statistical inferences.
+Methodologically, I am interested in geospatial data collection, causal inference, and recent efforts to improve how applied researchers interpret statistical results.

 On this website, you will find some information about my research, courses I teach, and my CV.
 You can also get in touch over email.
 Thank you for visiting!